-One common type is the vertical organizational structure.
-In this model, your business follows a pyramidal top-down arrangement.
-It features a CEO, president, or owner at the helm.
-Then, you have a middle tier of managers and supervisors, and a bottom tier of regular employees.
+One common model is the vertical organizational structure.
+This design follows a top-down arrangement, with a CEO, president, or owner at the helm, a middle tier of managers and supervisors, and a bottom tier of employees.
+Decisions flow from leadership to management, who then guide employees on the processes needed to achieve goals.

 What is a vertical organizational structure?

 A vertical organizational structure resembles a pyramid, featuring a top-down management hierarchy.
-In these organizations, you define roles.
+In these organizations, roles are clearly defined.
 Leadership occupies the apex, followed by middle management and then regular employees.
-The top makes decisions, which then flow downward.
-Employees seek approval for their work from higher levels.
+Decisions flow downward, and employees seek approval for their work from higher levels.

 This structure ensures a chain of command at the top.
 Senior managers make key decisions about operational standards, which they then relay to middle managers.
 Middle managers assign tasks to employees and communicate the necessary processes and objectives.
-Employees complete the assigned tasks.
-Middle and upper management review and approve the work.
+Employees complete the assigned tasks, with middle and upper management reviewing and approving the work.

 What are the key characteristics of a vertical organizational structure?